adaogomesl/Leticia-LopezLab/Photocat-HTVS/HTVS.md

-#Benchmarking Density Functional Methods for Accurate Prediction of Ground and Excited State Reduction and Oxidation Potentials of Organic Photoredox Catalysts
+# Benchmarking Density Functional Methods for Accurate Prediction of Ground and Excited State Reduction and Oxidation Potentials of Organic Photoredox Catalysts
 This page contains all the files necessary to run an automated workflow to predict ground and excited state potentials.
-Also, contains a script to extract all potentials, verti
+Also, contains a script to extract all properties.